Geodan/cow/README.md

 * bind()
 * trigger()

-#### Herd
+#### Project
->cow.Herd(core, [options])
+>cow.Project(core, [options])

-**description** The Herd object.
-It is constructed with the herd options object in cow.herds([options]).
-The Herd object is refered to as *herd* in the documentation.
-An Herd is a group of zero or more Peers which share features, allowing for collaborative map-editing.
-There is one special Herd, the 'sketch' herd, the default, non-removable herd; this one deletes features older than a week to prevent cluttering.
+**description** The Project object.
+It is constructed with the project options object in cow.projects([options]).
+The Project object is refered to as *project* in the documentation.
+A Project is a group of zero or more Peers which share features, allowing for collaborative map-editing.
+There is one special Project, the 'sketch' project, the default, non-removable project; this one deletes features older than a week to prevent cluttering.

 core: the cow object